Skip to main content

 • Proportion of lessons identified in reviews that are acted upon within 6 months

-• Number of knowledge-sharing sessions conducted per programme cycle
+• Number of knowledge-sharing sessions conducted per program cycle

-• Percentage of staff who report access to relevant lessons from similar programmes
+• Percentage of staff who report access to relevant lessons from similar programs

 Related Topics